oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

     * under `Default configuration` set following custom environment variables
       * for `7b llama2` parameter model use the following environment variables
         * set custom environment variable key `TOKEN_FILE` with value `/opt/ds/model/deployed_model/token`
-        * set custom environment variable key `PARAMS` with value `--model meta-llama/Llama-2-7b-chat-hf --tensor-parallel-size 2`
+        * set custom environment variable key `PARAMS` with value `--model meta-llama/Llama-2-7b-chat-hf`
   * under `Models` click on the `Select` button and select the Model Catalog entry we created earlier with the `token.zip` file
   * under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
   * under `Networking` select the VCN and subnet we created in the previous step, specifically the subnet with the `10.0.0.0/19` CIDR